thushari93/Spiral_Chronogram/README.md

 Feel free to submit issues to mho1@illinois.edu, fork the repository, and send pull requests!

 ## Aknowledgement
-This project was funded by Institute for Mathematical and Statistical innovation (IMSI) and the University of Illinois at Urbana Champain (UIUC) under the supervision of Dr. Wilson and Dr. Ho.
+This project was funded by Institute for Mathematical and Statistical innovation (IMSI) and the University of Illinois Urbana-Champaign (UIUC) under the supervision of Dr. Wilson and Dr. Ho.

 ## License